Wolastoqiyik: Culture

 The customs and language of the Wolastoqiyik are very similar to those of the neighbouring Passamaquoddy (Peskotomuhkati).
-They are also close to those of the Algonquian-speaking Miꞌkmaq and Penobscot peoples.
+They are also close to those of the Algonquian-speaking Mi'kmaq and Penobscot peoples.

-The Wəlastəkwewiyik differed from the Miꞌkmaq by pursuing a partial agrarian economy.
+The Wəlastəkwewiyik differed from the Mi'kmaq by pursuing a partial agrarian economy.
 They also overlapped territory with neighbouring peoples.
 The Wəlastəkwewiyik and Passamaquoddy languages are similar enough that linguists consider them slightly different dialects of the same language.
 Typically they are not differentiated for study.

 In 1907, Natalie Curtis collected and published two traditional Wolastoqey songs: a dance song and a love song.

 As transcribed by Curtis, the love song demonstrates a meter cycle of seven bars and switches between major and minor tonality.

 Many other songs were recorded by anthropologist William H. Mechling, whose wax cylinder recordings of Wolastoqey songs are held by the Canadian Museum of History.
 Many of these songs were lost to the community, as the pressures to assimilate into mainstream Canadian culture led the Wolastoqiyik to stop passing their songs on to youth; in the 2010s, however, Wolastoqew musician Jeremy Dutcher undertook a project of listening to the wax cylinder recordings and reviving the songs.
 His album Wolastoqiyik Lintuwakonawa was released in 2018, and won the 2018 Polaris Music Prize.